-But, on April 28, 2018, at 8:30 am during a field visit, we recorded a male of Blue bull or Nilgai grazing on Typha grass (Typha angustifolia) at the Sarjana Dam, Vallabhnagar tehsil of the Udaipur district.
+On April 28, 2018, at 8:30 am during a field visit, we recorded a male Boselaphus tragocamelus grazing on Typha grass (Typha angustifolia) at the Sarjana Dam, Vallabhnagar tehsil of the Udaipur district.
 The Sarjana dam is located at 24°39'34.61"N Latitude and 73°59'26.45"E Longitude.
 In normal cases, males typically exhibit bluish-grey coat coloration.
-However, in this case, we observed that the albino Blue bull exhibited white-body coloration across various parts of the body.
-White pigmentation was notably present around the mouth, under the neck, on both the fore and hind limbs, as well as along the back and tail regions of the body (Figure 3).
+However, in this case, we observed that the albino Boselaphus tragocamelus exhibited white-body coloration across various parts of the body.
+White pigmentation was notably present around the mouth, under the neck, on both the fore- and hind limbs, as well as along the back and tail regions of the body (Figure 3).
 The surrounding habitat around the Sarjana dam encompasses dominant aquatic, terrestrial, and agricultural landscapes.
-Dam serves as a significant water source, which promotes the growth of aquatic plants and tall grasses, such as Typha angustifolia, and provides favourable foraging and feeding habitats for Blue bulls in this region.
+The dam serves as a significant water source, which promotes the growth of aquatic plants and tall grasses, such as Typha angustifolia, and provides favourable foraging and feeding habitats for Boselaphus tragocamelus in this region.

-2. Blackbuck (Antilope cervicapra): During study, we observed many blackbuck herds and recorded their morphology and average body measurements.
-A well-grown buck is approximately 80-90 cm. at the shoulder and weighs approximately 44–45 kg on average.
-The body measures 100-130 cm and the tail was 13-17 cm.
-Long and spirally twisted horns that occur only in males seldom exceed 50-55 cm.
+2. Blackbuck (Antilope cervicapra): During study, we observed many Blackbuck herds and recorded their morphology and average body measurements.
+A well-grown buck is typically approximately 80–90 cm at the shoulder and weighs approximately 44–45 kg on average.
+The body measures 100–130 cm in length, and the tail is 13–17 cm.
+Long and spirally twisted horns that occur only in males seldom exceed 50–55 cm.
 The coat colour in the dorsal and lateral parts of the male is blackish-brown, with white patches on the muzzle and white rings around the eyes (Figure 4).
 The dorsal and lateral coats of the females are fawn coloured.
-The under parts of both males and females were always white or off-white (Figure 5).
+The under parts of both males and females are white or off-white (Figure 5).
 Young Blackbuck individuals usually exhibit yellowish coat colour, but at maturity, or three-year-old male individuals, coat colour turns black in colour.
-The dark black coloration is a secondary sexual characteristic of the blackbuck and is generally responsible for major sexual and aggressive display (Gehlot, 2006).
+The dark black coloration is a secondary sexual characteristic of the Blackbuck and generally coincides with major sexual and aggressive display (Gehlot, 2006).

-But, on May 20, 2021, at 3:30 pm during the field survey, we saw albino male of Blackbuck they feeding on the dry pods and dry leaves of Khejri tree (Prosopis cineraria) in agricultural field at Salavas-Kanakni road, Jodhpur district (Latitude: 26° 4'36.77" N and Longitude: 73° 3'16.62" E).
-Adult Blackbuck male is characterized by a darker, nearly blackback with white underparts, while females and juvenile males display a tan or yellowish fawn colour with white parts.
-Moreover, Adult males also possess long spiral horns, but are absent in females and juvenile males.
-However, we observed a complete male black albino buck in these regions.
-Their body coloration is completely white, except for the horns.
-We monitored more than five days in the wild, after which the forest department rescued the blackbuck and kept it in captivity in a Machia Biological Park.
-During captive conditions, they performed normal daily activity patterns similar to those of other Blackbuck individuals (Figure 6).
+On May 20, 2021, at 3:30 pm during a field survey, we observed an albino male Blackbuck feeding on the dry pods and dry leaves of Khejri trees (Prosopis cineraria) in an agricultural field at Salavas-Kanakni road, Jodhpur district (Latitude: 26° 4'36.77" N and Longitude: 73° 3'16.62" E).
+The body coloration of the albino adult male was completely white, except for the horns.
+We monitored it for more than five days in the wild, after which the forest department rescued the Blackbuck and kept it in captivity in a Machia Biological Park.
+During captive conditions it performed normal daily activity patterns similar to those of other Blackbuck individuals (Figure 6).